-Measures included to improve water quality, in particular phosphate, will have a positive impact on biodiversity both locally and within the River Western Wales protected sites.
+Measures to improve water quality, for example phosphate reduction, will have a positive impact on biodiversity both locally and within the River Dee protected sites.
 Whilst in the short term the levels of phosphate may not achieve WFD/Habitat Directive standards, in the medium to long term major benefits should be noticed.